prometheus-lua/Prometheus/doc/steps/anti-tamper.md

 ---
-description: This step provides an obbfuscation step, that breaks the script, when someone tries to tamper with it.
+description: This step provides an obfuscation step, that breaks the script, when someone tries to tamper with it.
 ---

 # Anti Tamper